Light art: Light art installations

+Another artist working in light installation is Grimanesa Amorós, who since the early 2000s has created large-scale, site-specific works using LED lighting, diffusion materials, and programmed lighting sequences.
+Her installations include Uros House (2011) in New York's Times Square, Golden Waters (2015) over the Arizona Canal in Scottsdale, Arizona, and Hedera (2018) at the Prospect Park band shell in Brooklyn.
+The author and curator Judith K. Brodsky has discussed Amorós's public light works in the context of feminist and community-based art.

 Museums

 Many modern art museums include light sculptures and installations in their permanent and temporary collections.
 The Centre for International Light Art in Unna, Germany is currently the world's only museum dedicated exclusively to the collection and presentation of light art.

 The Light Art Museum in Eindhoven, Netherlands, another museum dedicated to the display of light art, closed on 5 December 2010 due to insufficient funding, but at the Strijp-S complex, one can see the Fakkel by Har Hollands, Daan Roosegaarde's Crystal as well as part of the light festival GLOW.

 Many well-known art museums, such as the San Francisco Museum of Modern Art and the Museum of Modern Art in New York, often have temporary light art exhibits and installations in their galleries.